Summary

 Pool-based bonuses cap total expense by design, while tiered bonuses can be modeled to keep payout within a target percentage of revenue.

-When it is combined with return-adjusted calculations and eligibility gates, the company can reward performance without paying on activity that later reverses or fails to meet compliance and quality standards.
+When it is combined with return-adjusted calculations and eligibility gates, the company can reward performance without paying for activity that later reverses or fails to meet compliance and quality standards.

 Common Challenges of Performance Bonus in MLM and How to Overcome Them